Spanning tree-connected subgraphs with small degrees: Basic tools

-This result is a contradiction, as desired. }\end{proof} The following corollary gives useful information about the existence of non-trivial $m$-tree-connected components.
-We will use this result in the subsequent subsection. \begin{cor}{\rm (\cite{Yao-Li-Lai-2010})} \end{cor} The need edge-density can slightly be improved as the next corollary, when the existence of a non-trivial edge-connected subgraph is considered. \begin{cor}{\rm (\cite[Section 2]{Thomassen-2013-fixedlength})} {Every graph $G$ of order at least two containing at least $(m-1)(|V(G)|-1)+1$ edges has an $m$-edge-connected subgraph with at least two vertices. }\end{cor} \begin{cor} \end{cor} \begin{proof} {Suppose, to the contrary, that $G$ is not $m$-sparse.
+This result is a contradiction, as desired. }\end{proof} The following corollary gives a sufficient condition for the existence of a non-trivial $m$-tree-connected subgraph. \begin{cor}{\rm (\cite{Yao-Li-Lai-2010})} \end{cor} This condition can be improved a little when the existence of a non-trivial $m$-edge-connected subgraph is considered. \begin{cor}{\rm (\cite[Section 2]{Thomassen-2013-fixedlength})} {Every graph $G$ of order at least two containing at least $(m-1)(|V(G)|-1)+1$ edges has an $m$-edge-connected subgraph with at least two vertices. }\end{cor} \begin{cor} \end{cor} \begin{proof} {Suppose, to the contrary, that $G$ is not $m$-sparse.
 Thus by Theorem~\ref{thm:m+-subgraph}, the graph $G$ has a non-trivial $m^+$-tree-connected subgraph $G[A]$.
-Since $G[A]$ is not $m$-sparse, the $m$-tree-connected component of $G$ containing it is not $m$-sparse, which is a contradiction. }\end{proof} \begin{cor} {Every graph $M$ with maximum degree at most $m$ must be $m$-sparse. }\end{cor} \begin{proof} {Suppose, to the contrary, that $M$ is not $m$-sparse.
+Since $G[A]$ is not $m$-sparse, the $m$-tree-connected component of $G$ containing it is not $m$-sparse, which is a contradiction. }\end{proof} \begin{cor} \end{cor} \begin{proof} {Suppose, to the contrary, that $M$ is not $m$-sparse.
 Thus by Theorem~\ref{thm:m+-subgraph}, the graph $M$ has a non-trivial $m^+$-tree-connected subgraph $M[A]$.
-Since $M[A]$ is $(m+1)$-edge-connected, its minimum degree is at least $m+1$ and so does $M$ which is a contradiction. }\end{proof} \begin{cor} \end{cor} \begin{proof} {Suppose, to the contrary, that $G$ is not $m$-sparse.
+Since $M[A]$ is $(m+1)$-edge-connected, $M$ has minimum degree is at least $m+1$ which is a contradiction.
+(A simpler proof can be obtained from the definition, because every non-trivial subgraph $M[A]$ has size at most $\frac{1}{2}m |A|$ which is less then or equal to $m(|A|-1)$). }\end{proof} \begin{cor} \end{cor} \begin{proof} {Suppose, to the contrary, that $G$ is not $m$-sparse.
 Thus by Theorem~\ref{thm:m+-subgraph}, the graph $G$ has a non-trivial $m^+$-tree-connected subgraph $G[A]$.
 Since $M[A]$ is $m$-sparse, there must be an edge $e\in E(G)\setminus E(M)$ with both ends in $A$.
-Therefore, $G[A]-e$ must be $m$-tree-connected and so does $G-e$ which is a contradiction. }\end{proof} We shall here prove the following edge-connected version of Corollary~\ref{cor:basictool:minimaly-tree-connected:M} based on Theorem~\ref{thm:m+-subgraph}.
-This result was proved in~\cite{Nagamochi-Ibaraki-1992, Nishizeki-Poljak-1994} when $M$ is the trivial factor. \begin{cor} {Let $G$ be a $k$-edge-connected graph with a $k_0$-edge-connected factor $G_0$ and with a $(k-k_0)$-sparse factor $M$, where $k$ and $k_0$ are two nonnegative integers with $k\ge k_0$.
-If $G-e$ is not $k$-edge-connected for every $e\in E(G)\setminus E(G_0\cup M)$, then the graph $G\setminus E(G_0)$ must be $(k-k_0)$-sparse. }\end{cor} \begin{proof} {Suppose, to the contrary, that $H$ is not $m$-sparse, where $H=G\setminus E(G_0)$ and $ m=(k-k_0)$.
-Thus by Theorem~\ref{thm:m+-subgraph}, the graph $H$ has a non-trivial $m^+$-tree-connected subgraph $H[A]$.
-Since $M[A]$ is $m$-sparse, there must be an edge $e\in E(H)\setminus E(M)$ with both ends in $A$.
-Since $G-e$ is not $k$-edge-connected, there is a vertex set $X$ having exactly one end of $e$ such that $d_G(X)=k$.
-Since $H[A]$ is $(m+1)$-edge-connected, we must have $d_G(X)\ge d_{H[A]}(X\cap A)+d_{G_0}(X)\ge( m+1)+k_0=k+1$, which is a contradiction. }\end{proof} \begin{cor} {If $G$ is a graph and $e$ is an edge $e\in E(G)$, then
+Therefore, $G[A]-e$ must be $m$-tree-connected and so is $G-e$ which is a contradiction. }\end{proof} We shall here prove the following similar version of Corollary~\ref{cor:basictool:minimaly-tree-connected:M} based on Theorem~\ref{thm:m+-subgraph}.
+This result was proved in~\cite{Nagamochi-Ibaraki-1992, Nishizeki-Poljak-1994} when $M$ is the trivial factor. \begin{cor} {Let $k_0$ and $k$ be two nonnegative integers, and let $G$ be a $(k_0+k)$-edge-connected graph having a $k_0$-edge-connected factor $G_0$ and a $k$-sparse factor $M$.
+If $G-e$ is not $(k+k_0)$-edge-connected for every $e\in E(G)\setminus E(G_0 \cup M )$, then the supergraph $G\setminus E(G_0)$ of $M$ must be $k$-sparse. }\end{cor} \begin{proof} {Suppose, to the contrary, that $H$ is not $k$-sparse, where $H=G\setminus E(G_0)$.
+Thus by Theorem~\ref{thm:m+-subgraph}, the graph $H$ has a non-trivial $k^+$-tree-connected subgraph $H[A]$.
+Since $M[A]$ is $k$-sparse, there must be an edge $e\in E(H)\setminus E(M)$ with both ends in $A$.
+Since $G-e$ is not $(k+k_0)$-edge-connected, there is a vertex set $X$ having exactly one end of $e$ such that $d_G(X)=k_0+k$.
+Note that $A$ is not a subset of $X$ and $X \neq V(G_0)$.
+Since $H[A]$ is $(k+1)$-edge-connected, we must have $d_G(X)\ge d_{G_0}(X) + d_{H[A]}(X\cap A)\ge k_0 +(k+1)$, which is a contradiction. }\end{proof}